 (2) Creative expression.
 The student communicates ideas through original artwork using a variety of media with appropriate skills.
 The student expresses thoughts and ideas creatively while challenging the imagination, fostering reflective thinking, and developing disciplined effort and progressive problem-solving skills.
 The student is expected to:

-(A) use visual solutions to create original artwork by problem solving through direct observation, original sources, experiences, narrations, and imagination;
+(A) create original artwork using multiple solutions from direct observation, original sources, experiences, and imagination in order to expand personal themes that demonstrate artistic intent